StarRocks/starrocks/docs/quick_start/Deploy.md

 Before deploying StarRocks, make sure the following requirements are satisfied.

 - **Hardware**

   You can follow these steps on relatively elementary hardware, such as a machine with 4 CPU cores and 16 GB of RAM.
-The CPU MUST support AVX2 instruction sets.
+In production, we recommend you run StarRocks with CPUs that support the AVX2 instruction sets.
+Due to a lack of support for the AVX2 instruction sets, ARM architecture is less competitive than x86 architecture in some scenarios.

 > **NOTE**
 >
 > You can run `cat /proc/cpuinfo | grep avx2` in your terminal to check if the CPU supports the AVX2 instruction sets.

 - **Software**

-  Your machine MUST be running on OS with Linux kernel 3.10 or later.
-In addition, you must have JDK 1.8 or later and MySQL client 5.5 or later installed on your machine.
+  Your machine MUST be running on CentOS 7.0 or later.
+To run StarRocks on other operating systems, you must [Deploy StarRocks in Docker](../quick_start/deploy_in_docker.md).

+  In addition, you must have JDK (1.8 or later) and MySQL client (5.5 or later) installed on your machine.
 Please note that JRE is not supported.

 - **Environment variable**

   StarRocks relies on system environment variable `JAVA_HOME` to locate the Java dependency on the machine.
-Set this environment variable as the directory to which Java is installed, for example, `/opt/jdk1.8.0_301**`**.
+Set this environment variable as the directory to which Java is installed, for example, **/opt/jdk1.8.0_301**.

 > **NOTE**
 >